easybuilders/easybuild-tutorial/docs/practical_information/README.md

 * having Docker or Singularity installed
 * a system with a processor supporting the AVX2 instruction set.
 AVX2 is supported by Intel Haswell or AMD Bulldozer (both released in 2012) and onwards.

-If you are in doubt about your systems compatibility, see "Testing host compatibility" at the end of this document.
+If you are in doubt about your systems compatibility, see [Testing host compatibility](#testing-host-compatibility) at the end of this document.

 #### Container size